bloomify/epamRestaurant/README.md

 The entrance point for this project is epamRestaurant.py file.
-It is supposed to be that the restaurant data has much less size than the weather data ().
+It is supposed to be that the restaurant data has much less size than the weather data.
+The test was done with the following data:  1997 records of the restaurant data, 100 million records of the weather data.
 The external OpenCage service (https://opencagedata.com/) is utilized to get Geocoding information.